 If one parent is denying the other parent of his or her parenting time with the children, the denied can motion the court.
 This motion can be for parenting time assistance, a change of custody, or even contempt.

 To remedy the loss in parenting time, the court can order compensatory parenting time to the aggrieved parent.
 To learn about the additional consequences that can occur for unlawfully denied parenting time, see here: Parenting Time in Minnesota.

 Denying Parenting Time is a Contempt of Court

-In Minnesota, a parent denied court-ordered parenting time (regardless of if your ex isn’t paying child support), you can be found in contempt of court.
-This leaves you vulnerable to giving compensatory time to the other parent, paying his/her attorney’s fees, and in the most extreme cases – serving jail time.
-In addition, consistent and willful denial of parenting time can also be grounds for a change in custody.
+In Minnesota, a parent denied court-ordered parenting time can pursue a contempt motion.
+Contempt occurs when one party is in violation of a court order.
+In this event, that parent is vulnerable to giving compensatory time to the other parent, paying his or her attorney’s fees, and in the most extreme cases – serving jail time.
+Lastly, consistent and willful denial of parenting time can be grounds for a change in custody.

 Therefore, if an ex isn’t paying child support, don’t violate a parenting time order by denying parenting time.
 Instead, there are separate remedies for failure to pay child support .
 A family law attorney will explore the child support remedies listed above with you, and can ensure the court enforces your child support order.